eudoxia0/eudoxia0.github.io/article/_posts/2024-11-24-client-freedom.md

 [xmpp]: https://xmpp.org/
 [otr]: https://otr.cypherpunks.ca/

+In 2024 most protocols we use are closed.
 Twitter, Discord, and most proprietary applications are closed protocols because I can't BYOC.
 Discord [explicitly bans][dis] third-party clients, and so does Twitter[^f1].
 This has an uncomfortable risk profile where, if you use a third-party client, most of the time nothing happens, until the company installs a new traffic analysis package and bans your account unappealably.

 [dis]: https://x.com/discord/status/1229357198918197248